GSingh2432002/100xDevs-Cohort3.0-WebDev-and-DevOps/Week 14 - TypeScript/Day 02 - TypeScript Part 2/Readme.md

     role: "Team Lead"
 };
 ```
+### When to Use Type?
+Use `type` when you need more flexibility, such as defining unions and intersections.
+It is especially useful when working with complex or custom type definitions that don't fit neatly into an interface.

 ## Difference Between Union and Intersection
 | Feature             | Union (`|`)                            | Intersection (`&`)                     |